“Miss Garland’s ‘Look for the Silver Lining’ is socko, and she repeats with ‘Sunny’ and ‘Who?'” – “Variety” on “Till The Clouds Roll By,” 1947

 January 3, 1938: Thoroughbreds Don’t Cry

 January 3, 1939: The Wizard of Oz filming continued with scenes shot on the “Haunted Forest” set.
+Note that a couple of the photos feature the stars’ stand-ins.

 January 3, 1943: For Me And My Gal was still opening in theaters around the country.
 During this time, just about every town had a theater and films sort of snaked their way from the cities to the towns and then the smaller towns over a period of several to many months.